-As of September 30, 2021, 2020 and 2019, the Medical Center had total long-term liabilities outstanding of \$20.5 million, \$8.8 million, and \$8.1 million respectively.
+As of September 30, 2022, 2021 and 2020, the Medical Center had total long-term liabilities outstanding of \$16.5 million, \$20.5 million, and \$8.8 million respectively.
 The following table summarizes the Medical Center's long-term debt, which is presented in more detail in Note 5 of the basic financial statements:

-2021 2020 2019 Estimated third party settlements 18,762,191 7,219,040 6,011,826 Other liabilities 1,692,433 1,629,343 2,116,949 Total noncurrent liabilities \$ 20,454,624 \$ 8,848,383 \$ 8,128,775
+2022 2021 2020 Estimated third party settlements \$ 10,547,035 \$ 18,762,191 \$ 7,219,040 Other liabilities 5,908,413 1,692,433 1,629,343 Total noncurrent liabilities \$ 16,455,448 \$ 20,454,624 \$ 8,848,383 Economic Factors

-Economic Factors

-- COVID-19 Pandemic On March 11, 2020 Mayor Bowser of the District of Columbia (the District) declared public health emergency due to the COVID-19 pandemic.
+COVID-19 Pandemic - On March 11, 2020 Mayor Bowser of the District of Columbia (the District) declared public health emergency due to the COVID-19 pandemic.
 As a part of this declaration of public health emergency the Medical Center began coordinating with other agencies regarding preparation to meet the surge requirements mandated by the District.
 On March 27, 2020 The Coronavirus Aid, Relief, and Economic Security (CARES) Act was passed by Congress and the CARES Act provides funding to providers during this time of pandemic.
 The Surgeon General, on March 17, 2020, advised a halt to all hospital elective procedures to ensure resources are available to treat patients with coronavirus (COVID-19).
 In addition to halting all hospital elective procedures, the District of Columbia Department of Health (DC Health) recommended that all elective medical procedures, non-urgent hospital and outpatient visits, and non- urgent dental procedures be postponed to preserve health care capacity as the community mitigation strategies worked to flatten the epidemic curve.
 The Medical Center adhered to every regulation imposed by Federal or the District.
 The Medical Center experienced the impact of COVID-19 most of FY20 and into FY21 as the surge continued.
 The Medical Center will continue to monitor the impact of the ongoing COVID-19 pandemic.
-The Medical Center has required that all staff receive the COVID-19 vaccination, unless an approved exemption is received. - Health Resources & Services Administration (HRSA) Provider Relief Fund (PRF) distribution Phase 3 and 4- In FY20 the Medical Center received \$27.2M in stimulus from the first phases of the distribution.
-HRSA has also made available \$20 billion and \$25 billion in Phase 3 and Phase 4 respectively and the distribution portals were opened in FY21.
-The Medical Center has applied for both phase 3 and phase 4 distributions, but have not received any notification of qualification for additional stimulus payments at this time. - HRSA PRF Reporting HRSA required all providers that received stimulus payments to report information through the Provider Relief Funding Reporting Portal.
-The information reported in the portal was for payments received April 10, 2020 to June 30, 2020 with a deadline to use the funds by June 30, 2021 and reporting deadline of September 30, 2021.
-This deadline was later extended to November 30, 2021.
-The Medical Center had to report for a total of \$18.6M dollars of payments received and all payments received were used and the reporting was completed prior to November 30, 2021.
-There are 3 more reporting periods as follows: Period 2 for payments received July 1, 2020 to December 21, 2020, Period 3 for payments received January 1, 2021 to
+The Medical Center has required that all staff receive the COVID-19 vaccination, unless an approved exemption is received.